-- The University Committee will review the recommendation of the department chair and dean.
-The University Committee may exercise its judgment as to whether an in-person hearing is necessary.
-The recommendation of the committee may be based solely on a review of the record.
-The University Committee will issue its recommendation to the Provost and the faculty member within 20 calendar days of the request for review by the faculty member. - 2.
-Within 5 calendar days of receiving the recommendation(s) from the University Committee, the Provost shall send an official letter to the faculty member notifying him or her of the remedial action. - The Provost's remedial action may include, but not be limited to, suspension of pay, salary reduction, revocation of tenure, and separation from employment.
-If the remedial action is separation from employment, and only in that case, the faculty member has the right to request a final faculty hearing for the purpose of confirming that due process was followed in reaching the decision of separation of employment.
-If the faculty member requests a formal hearing within 5 calendar days of receiving the Provost's official letter, the Provost will grant that request.
+- The University Review committee will review the materials that attest to performance improvement plan progress and the proposed remedial action recommendation of the department chair and dean.
+The University Review committee may exercise its judgment as to whether an in-person hearing is necessary.
+The recommendation of the University Review committee may be based solely on a review of the record.
+The University Review committee will issue its recommendation to the Provost and the faculty member within 30 calendar days of the request for review by the faculty member. - 2.
+Within 7 calendar days of receiving the recommendation(s) from the University committee, the Provost shall send an official letter to the faculty member notifying them of the decision. - 3.
+The faculty member may appeal to the President of the institution within 7 calendar days of receiving the decision from the Provost.
+The President's final decision shall be made within 14 calendar days and should notify the faculty member of their decision and the process for discretionary review application as provided for in Board of Regents' Policy. - 4.
+If the remedial action taken is dismissal by the President, the faculty member may complete their faculty assignment for the current semester at the discretion of the institution; however, the semester during which a final decision is issued will be the last semester of employment in their current role. - 5.
+An aggrieved faculty member may seek discretionary review of the institution's final decision pursuant to Board policy on Applications for Discretionary Review (6.26).
+(BoR Faculty and Student Affairs Handbook 4.7)